 Roasted Garlic and Cauliflower soup

 plus a delicious beverage to wash it all down.
+This dinner party menu is autumnal, flavorful, and beautiful!
 Go ahead, bookmark!

 Honey Orange Vinaigrette

 - Sea salt

 - For the vinaigrette: place everything in a jar with a tight lid and shake to combine.
 Taste and adjust with sea salt and cracked pepper to your liking.